showermat/squashserve/readme.md

 reduce server load if you aren't dumping your own installation.

-### Wikimedia dump
+### Mediawiki Dump

 As mentioned above, the `wikimedia.py` script does much the same thing as Wikidump, but it's designed to use the new HTTP API on new
 Mediawiki sites and works much more quickly.
-I've tried it out successfully with Wikipedia and Wiktionary, and it should work for other Wikimedia installations as well, if you just add the right information to the `sites` dictionary at the beginning of the file.
+I've tried it out successfully with Wikipedia and Wiktionary, and it should work for other Mediawiki installations as well, if you just add the right information to the `sites` dictionary at the beginning of the file.
 I don't know how widely the new API will be adopted by other sites on Mediawiki, especially ones that don't want to be bulk-downloaded, but it may supplant Wikidump at some point in the future.